 Tips for a Cockroach-Free Environment

-- Maintain Cleanliness: Regularly clean your home, especially the kitchen, to remove food residues and spills that attract cockroaches.
+- Maintain Cleanliness: Regularly clean kitchen surfaces, floors, and any spills to eliminate food sources that attract cockroaches.

-- Seal Entry Points: Close gaps around doors, windows, and pipes to prevent cockroaches from entering.
+- Seal Entry Points: Close any gaps around doors, windows, and pipes to prevent cockroaches from entering your home.

 Does Bleach Kill Cockroaches?